dkarnati/SmartyStreets-AngularUI/README.md

-# Address Lookup using SmartyStreets and Angular 10
+# Address Lookup using SmartyStreets SDK and Angular 10

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.